Artists and Aging Update

 D.A.
 Bullock and Julia Nekessa Opoti

 Kairos Alive (Maria Genné, Parker Genné and Nicholas Pawlowski)

-We are seeking 4 artists or artist teams for $5000 project commissions.
-Each artist/team will focus on a different issue in collaboration with Citizens League staff and their organizational partners in aging, along with individuals from listening sessions.
-The artists/artist teams will design public projects that 1) increase awareness of the issues around aging and the needed policy change, if applicable and 2) foster active engagement of more people in the process of change as it relates to aging.
+After a co-hort meeting to learn about Citizens League work around aging, each artist/team will focus on a different issue in collaboration with Citizens League staff and their organizational partners in aging.
+The artists/artist teams will then design public projects that increase awareness of the issues around aging and the needed policy change and foster active engagement of more people in the process of change as it relates to aging.

 Follow this link to find info on the Citizens League Calling Home project. citizensleague.org/calling-home/